jackgress/UISI/docs/source/index.rst

-Welcome to Django Kong's documentation!
+Welcome to User Manul UISI documentation!
 =======================================

 A simple example